 Ken has worked on dozens of large projects across the country, from a $2 billion rail transit project at the Honolulu Airport to an 8.7-mile, $1 billion light rail project in New York City that serves Kennedy Airport.
 Ken has also managed or provided design services for major bridge projects in Oregon, California, Idaho, Utah, Nevada, Colorado, Texas, New Mexico, Oklahoma, Wyoming, North Dakota, Florida, Pennsylvania, Maryland, Massachusetts, and New Jersey.

-The Manning Crevice Suspension Bridge in Idaho, which Ken calls “by far the most complex and rewarding project I have completed,” is featured here: Modern Steel Construction.
+The Manning Crevice Suspension Bridge in Idaho, which Ken calls “by far the most complex and rewarding project I have completed,” and which won awards from the ACEC Idaho Chapter and from Engineering News-Record, is featured here: Modern Steel Construction.